6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 What are the tech investors like in Wroclaw?
 What’s their focus?

 Poland is quite strong when it comes to VCs, and that applies to Wrocław too.
-We have couple of funds which are actively looking for innovative companies to invest in.
+We have a couple of funds that are actively looking for innovative companies to invest in.
 As there are some funds from the EU, many VCs are investing in companies that can cover program requirements defined as KIS.
 It is much harder to find an angel investor in Wrocław — most are based in Warsaw.
 It is very popular to look for a smaller investment round in Germany, as the distance from Wrocław to Berlin is exactly the same as Wroclaw to Warsaw.

 With the shift to remote working, do you think people will stay in Wroclaw, or will they move out?
 Will others move in?

-Even before pandemic, suburbs in Wrocław were developing really fast.
+Even before the pandemic, suburbs in Wrocław were developing really fast.
 People were moving to Wrocław to work with LG, Nokia and Google.
 Good public transportation, small city and cheap apartments were all good reasons to buy your own flat.
 During the pandemic, people are usually staying home, but there has been no special change in terms of a place to live.

-Who are the key startup people in your city (e.g. investors, founders, lawyers, designers)?
+Who are the key startup people in your city (e.g., investors, founders, lawyers, designers)?

 Tomasz Popów, Piotr Orzechowski, Tomasz Karwatka, Piotr Karwatka, Michał Sadowski.